8 min read

 Whether we recognize it or not we are now living in the Fourth Industrial Revolution.
-This January at the World Economic Forum in Davos – and for the third year running – global political and business leaders debated its impact on every aspect of life from business transformation to social equality and well-being.
-What was first coined in Germany in 2006 as a manufacturing initiative, now is a global technology-led revolution.
+What was first coined in Germany in 2006 as a manufacturing initiative, is now a global technology-led revolution.
 But what exactly is Industry 4.0, how is it impacting business and why is it driving a renewed focus on cash?

 “…the marriage of physical and digital technologies such as analytics, artificial intelligence, cognitive technologies and the internet of things (IoT).
 This marriage of the physical with the digital allows for the creation of a digital enterprise that is not only interconnected, but also capable of more holistic, informed decision making.”